transloadit/uppy/website/src/docs/dashboard.md

 With this option, the modal is only automatically closed when uploads are complete _and successful_.
 If some uploads failed, the modal stays open so the user can retry failed uploads or cancel the current batch and upload an entirely different set of files instead.

 > Setting [`allowMultipleUploads: false`](/docs/uppy#allowMultipleUploads-true) is **strongly** recommended when using this option.
-With multiple upload batches, the auto-closing behavior can be very confusing for users.
+With several upload batches, the auto-closing behavior can be quite confusing for users.

 ### `disablePageScrollWhenModalOpen: true`